xillio/the-definitive-guide/02-getting-started/02-what-makes-a-plugin.md

 ### Package Declaration
 The first requirement of a plugin is that it has a *package declaration*.
 This declaration specifies where the Processor can find the plugin so it can be loaded into the framework.
+If you use our maven build this declaration will be automatically generated.

 ### Package Implementation
 The second requirement is the actual implementation of the package.
 This